Why Economics at URI?

 Whether your goal is a career in finance, public policy, law, education, or any one of a number of other fields, economics provides a solid foundation for understanding how society functions.
 And your future prospects look bright, as surveys of college graduates show that the starting salaries of economics majors are among the highest for all business and social science degrees.

 As an undergrad, we’re focused on you.

 Unlike many other schools, nearly all of your courses will be taught by full-time faculty (rather than graduate students or TAs).
 You will learn directly from experts, many of whom have won prestigious teaching awards.
-And with about 150 majors and 12 full-time faculty, our department is big enough to offer you choices, but small enough to give you the personal guidance you need.
+With over 200 majors and 14 full-time faculty, our department is big enough to offer you choices, but small enough to give you the personal guidance you need.

 As an Economics major at URI, you can choose from three unique degree programs: a Bachelor of Arts, a Bachelor of Science in Applied Economics, and a Bachelor of Science in Economic Theory and Methods.
 So whether you are into solving math problems or social problems (or both), we have a program for you.